HMS Argyll (F231): 2001–2010

-From 2011
+2011–2021

 On Sunday 22 January 2012 it was announced that Argyll was part of a six-ship convoy which sailed through the Strait of Hormuz alongside French and United States Navy vessels, during a diplomatic dispute with Iran.
 In a period after this she engaged in Exercise 'Goalkeeper' whilst still in the Middle East.

-On 30 June 2012, Armed Forces Day, she fired the salute in Plymouth as part of a steampast alongside RFA Mounts Bay, the Earl of Wessex was in attendance alongside the First Sea Lord.
+On 30 June 2012, Armed Forces Day, Argyll fired the salute in Plymouth as part of a steampast alongside RFA Mounts Bay, the Earl of Wessex was in attendance alongside the First Sea Lord.

-In 2013, she served a seven-month deployment to the Atlantic, having visited South Africa.
+In 2013, the warship carried out a seven-month deployment to the Atlantic, having visited South Africa.
 She also engaged in counter-narcotics work in the Eastern Pacific by travelling around Cape Horn and headed back to her home port via the Panama Canal.

-In March 2014, she accidentally fired a test (unarmed) torpedo whilst training at Devonport, there were no injuries and minimal damage.
+In March 2014, a test (unarmed) torpedo was accidentally fired whilst training at Devonport, there were no injuries and minimal damage.

-On 30 June 2014, she arrived in Hamilton, Bermuda for a three-day visit as part of her deployment to the North Atlantic and Caribbean.
+On 30 June 2014, Argyll arrived in Hamilton, Bermuda for a three-day visit as part of her deployment to the North Atlantic and Caribbean.

-She arrived in Baltimore, Maryland, US on 11 September 2014 to participate in ceremonies commemorating the 200th anniversary of the Star Spangled Banner.
+The warship arrived in Baltimore, Maryland, US on 11 September 2014 to participate in ceremonies commemorating the 200th anniversary of the Star Spangled Banner.

-On Thursday 25 September 2014, she arrived in Veracruz.
+On 25 September 2014, Argyll arrived in Veracruz.

 On 6 October 2014, HMS Argyll visited George Town, Grand Cayman, after having been on counter-narcotics deployment in August 2014 as part of Operation Martillo.

 From 9 to 13 October 2014 HMS Argyll paid an official visit to the Dominican Republic during the course of which her flight deck hosted the baptism of Stefania Rozsa, daughter of the British Ambassador.

-On 18 October 2014, she arrived in Bermuda to provide assistance in the aftermath of Hurricane Gonzalo.
+On 18 October 2014, the warship arrived in Bermuda to provide assistance in the aftermath of Hurricane Gonzalo.